V-rtualized/balatro-multiplayer/Server/README.md

 lobbyOptions: {any number of options recognized by the client}
 - Updates the server-side log of lobby options, should be sent on lobby start and when options are changed

+---

+failRound
+- Declares the client lost a round

 ### Utility

 keepAlive